 The joke 'if it's baroque, don't fix it' is a perfect maxim for Salzburg; the tranquil Old Town burrowed in below steep hills looks as much as it did when Mozart lived here 250 years ago.
 Its cobbled streets are overshadowed by ornate 17th-century buildings, which are in turn dominated by the medieval Hohensalzburg fortress from high above.
 Across the fast-flowing Salzach River rests the baroque Schloss Mirabell, surrounded by gorgeous manicured gardens.

 Things you may not know!

 - The Salzburg Dom opened in 1968 and is the cities most popular attraction.

 - Don't buy your Mozart balls in the local stalls or shops the supermarkets are much cheaper!

 Eat on the right side of the river.
-The restaurants in the centre are over price, the small side alley's offer some of the best value grub.
+The restaurants in the centre are over priced, the small side alleys offer some of the best value grub.

 A Unesco World Heritage site, Salzburg’s Old Town is entrancing both at ground level and from the hills above.

 Residenzplatz is an excellent starting point for exploration.
 The Dom (cathedral; Domplatz), just to the south, has bronze doors symbolising faith, hope and charity, and excavations of a medieval cathedral and Roman remains.
 When you come out of the cathedral, head west along Franziskanergasse and turn left into a courtyard for St Peterskirche (St Peter Bezirk 1/2).
 Among the lovingly tended graves in this abbey’s grounds is the entrance to the Katakomben.
 The Stift Nonnberg (Nonnberg Abbey) is back east of the Festung Hohensalzburg and where The Sound of Music first finds Maria.